josunefon/AzurePoliciesLab/README.md

 + [Azure Resource Manager Tools](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools)
 + [PowerShell](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell)

+## Pre-provisioned Environment

+You can use a pre-provisioned environment for this lab in [Cloud Labs](https://aka.ms/R-AIST314).

+This environment will provision for you:
++ An Azure DevOps Project
++ An Azure Subscription
++ An Azure Resource Group
++ An AAD User with Owner permissions assigned to the Resource Group and permissions to work with Policies at subscription level
++ An AAD Service Principal with Owner permissions assigned to the Resource Group and permissions to work with Policies at subscription level.

+You will need to **add the provisioned Service Principal to the Azure DevOps project** as a [Azure RM Service Connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops#create-an-azure-resource-manager-service-connection-with-an-existing-service-principal).

+Then you can use [Visual Studio Code to clone](https://code.visualstudio.com/docs/editor/versioncontrol#_cloning-a-repository) the Repo and start the lab or use your own GitHub repo.

+## Configure your own environment

+If you want to do this lab in your own environment istead of the Pre-provisioned environment, you need to configure the prerequisites listed below:

 ### Git Repo (Azure DevOps Repo / Github)

 You will write and version your ARM Templates using a Git Repo.
 You have two options for